-- Japan Expo. (returning in 2022) A 4-day event dedicated to all things Japanese.
+- Japan Expo.
+(July 13-16) A 4-day event dedicated to all things Japanese.
 Held at the Paris Nord Villepinte event center just outside Paris (82 avenue des Nations, Villepinte France 93420).

 - Paris Fashion Week/Haute Couture Fashion Week.
 An event that always creates a buzz around Paris.
-For 4 days in July, Paris fashion houses show the world their latest designs.
-Those who don’t have invitations to the prime events can catch glimpses of models in the 8th arrondissement, near the Branly Museum, and in the trendier neighborhoods like the Marais neighborhood.
+For a few days in July (3-6 in 2023), Paris fashion houses show the world their latest designs.
+Those who don't have invitations to the prime events can catch glimpses of models in the 8th arrondissement, near the Branly Museum, and in the trendier neighborhoods like the Marais neighborhood.